 - “The Apple Cider Vinegar helped!
 I teaspoon BID (twice a day) mixed in the wet food plus some chopped parsley from my garden and my dog is his normal self again.
 No more accidents around the house.
 This is day 4 of the treatment, and we could put our steam cleaner back in the basement”

-Apple cider vinegar is a rich source of enzymes, potassium and other useful minerals that
+Apple cider vinegar is a rich source of enzymes, potassium and other useful minerals that is said to prevent the bacteria that causes the infection from growing.

 If you add apple cider vinegar to your dog's diet, only use a raw, natural unfiltered variety.
 These still contain the beneficial qualities required to improve health.